asymptotic-io/presentations/linuxconf-2021/linuxconf-script.md

 watching video.
 Codecs like aptX which are less math and memory intensive have less latency.
 More math and memory intensive codecs like AAC can have greater latency but can be more efficient in conserving data and produce better sound quality for a given rate.
+Encoding latency is also quite dependent on buffer sizes along with CPU.
+For example, if a frame is 1024 samples, that is 23 ms at 44.1 KHz.

 # Current State of PulseAudio